pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ```

-:::{admonition} Learn more about the building a Python package
+:::{admonition} Learn more about building a Python package
 :class: tip
 You can learn more about
 building in the [build page of our packaging guide](../package-structure-code/python-package-distribution-files-sdist-wheel).